Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 _Bottom line: If you need or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product._

 ## Programming
+_Once you've successfully programmed a single unit, this process takes less than 10 minutes from start-to-finish_
 1. Disassemble the PoESP32 case
 2. Connect header pins on the back side of the mainboard to a USB-to-serial adapter set to 3.3v
    - Ensure RX -> TX and TX -> RX